sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 localhost.
 To test out the LinkedIn login, you should e.g.
 [deploy your template changes to Render](/tutorial/deploy-to-render/).

-In this guide, we'll integrate LinkedIn login to Flex by using Sharetribe Web Template as an OIDC proxy to Flex.
+In this guide, we'll integrate LinkedIn login to Sharetribe by using Sharetribe Web Template as an OIDC proxy to Sharetribe.

 <warning>